-If you purchased the Nest Thermostat you have probably read about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you purchased the Nest Thermostat you may have heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For additional information, please visit their Nest Support page.
+For additional information, go to Nest Support page.
 For a quick summary, keep on reading:

 Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
-Nest suggests recharging and restarting your thermostat to rectify the issue and get it up and going again.
+Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and running again.

 - the thermostat being down on the Nest application and disconnected from the Wi-Fi